nclient/NClient/README.md

 <a name="features-creating" />

 ### Creating
-There are several ways to create a client, you can choose the most suitable one.
+There are several ways to create a client, so you can choose the most suitable one.

 #### NClientGallery
 The `NClientGallery` class contains already configured clients and factories.
 There are two types of gallery usage: